raufsingh/ML-Project/README.md

 ## End To End Machine Learning Project
-Built an Machine learning model to predict student performance.
+Built an Supervised ML model to predict student performance.